dra27/ocaml/testsuite/in_prefix/README.md

 Shims:
-- On Unix, the bytecode toplevel contains the absolute location of `ocamlrun`, so must be explicitly invoked via `ocamlrun`
+- On Unix, the bytecode toplevel contains the absolute location of `ocamlrun`, so must be explicitly invoked via `ocamlrun`, unless the compiler is configured with `--enable-runtime-search`
 - Both toplevels contain the absolute location of the Standard Library, requiring `OCAMLLIB` to be set, unless the compiler was configured with `--enable-relative`